 Pulse cookies in a food processor until finely ground.

 Mix with sugar and melted butter until well combined.

 Press into the bottom and sides of a 9-inch pie plate coated with cooking spray.

 Bake in a 350 degree oven for 15-18 minutes until golden brown.
 Cool completely.

 To prepare the pie

-- Spread whipped topping over chilled pie.
-Top with toasted coconut and serve.
+Top with whipped cream and toasted coconut and serve.